i-abdullahirshad/gamepadscheck/src/content/articles/good-controller-polling-rate.md

 **8000Hz** saves a fraction of a millisecond over 1000Hz.
 The interval drops from 1ms to 0.125ms.
 For context, a single frame at 60fps lasts about 16ms, so the saving is a tiny slice of one frame.

 The short version: **the jump from 125Hz to 500Hz is worth caring about.
-Everything above 1000Hz is marketing more than performance.**
+Everything above 1000Hz is marketing more than performance.** If you are wondering whether [is 8000Hz controller polling worth it](/8000hz-controller-polling/), the math shows the returns diminish rapidly.

 ### **Why the gains shrink so fast**